-You can choose to utilize your domain names as separate websites that each serve a purpose and benefit one another, but you don’t have to.
-You could also opt to use them as forwards/redirects to your main site to capitalize on potential type in traffic that a domain receives even if you do not build a separate site for it.
-In the same facet, you can use such a domain on marketing materials or as an email address as long as that site is redirecting to an actual site.
+You can choose to utilize geo targeted real estate domain names as separate websites that each serve a purpose and benefit one another.
+You could also opt to use them as forwards/redirects to your main site to capitalize on potential type in traffic that a domain receives even if you don’t build a separate site for it.
+In the same facet, you can use multiple domains on marketing materials and have custom emails associated with those domains to garner credibility with current and future clients.

 A premium real estate domain can be used in several ways, some of which include: